Cumuluz Translate Implementation Guide

 If you are integrating against the service for the first time, start with:

 The IG source includes concrete request and response JSON examples that match the live service.
-The patient example is intentionally rich so it shows the current mapped fields more clearly:
+The patient example is intentionally richer so it shows the current mapped fields more clearly:

 ig/input/examples/patient-transform-request.jsonig/input/examples/patient-transform-response.jsonig/input/examples/patient-validate-request.jsonig/input/examples/patient-validate-response.json{